 - Once offered admission by the university, students may log onto DuckWeb and access the “Housing” menu.

-- In the “Housing” section of DuckWeb, they can fill out and submit an application, read and electronically sign the residence hall contract, and make an initial payment that includes the application fee and prepayment.
+- In the “Housing” section of DuckWeb, they can fill out and submit an application, read and electronically sign the residence hall contract, and make an initial payment that includes the application fee of $50 and prepayment of $350.

 Housing applications are only accepted from students who have been admitted to the University.